 Missionary life

-For Reagan, going to the North was partly about adventure, but God had serious business for this young man.
 Reagan taught in the elementary school at Tuna, ran a ministry for children, organized church services in other communities, and through sports ministry, discipled many boys who were initially hard to reach.

-One day, Reagan and Joseph were enduring the distressing Northern heat at home when Elijah rushed in.
+One day, Reagan and Joseph were enduring the distressing heat at home when Elijah rushed in.
 His wife was having another episode of high fever.
-They followed him home and prayed for her.
-As they did, she fell under the power of God, and started sweating heavily.
+They went and prayed for her.
+As they did, she fell under the power of God.
 “Right before our eyes, she was instantly healed!
 I wasn’t an overly spiritual person, so I was shocked.
 It dawned on me that God didn’t bring me here for fun, but for real missions.”
-This was the beginning of many testimonies as people came with more problems for prayer.
+This was the beginning of many testimonies as more people came for prayer.

-They prayed for Sala, a second wife who wanted a baby.
+They prayed for Sala who wanted a baby.
 When she delivered, she requested them to name him.
 “We called him Miracle,” Reagan says.
 “Another woman with epilepsy came from the South to seek treatment from a fetish priest up North.
 We asked her to come to our village for prayer.
 On the appointed day, her whole village came with her.
 They wanted us to pray for them too.
 The woman is now completely well.”

-Whenever he was home from the field, Reagan shared such stories with his family and showed them photos and videos of his missionary activities.
+Whenever he was home from the field, Reagan shared these stories with his family.
 They started easing up, but they reminded him of his promise that it was only for a year.

 Reagan experienced hard times too.
-On his first birthday on the field, he took very ill.
+On his first birthday on the field, he was very ill.
 When he called his Mum, she said, “Come home.
 We’ll take care of you.”
 Reagan stayed.
 Communicating by phone was frustrating.
-“The only place I could access a network connection in the entire village was close to a particular tree.
+“The only place I could access a network connection was close to a particular tree.
 The slightest movement and the connection was lost.”
 Mama Anna laments this as another worry for the family.
 “We couldn’t call him at will.
 We had to wait for him to reach us.”
-Three months into their stay, Reagan’s teammate left the field and never came back.

 Family support